yuttadhammo/buddydroid/README.rst

 =============
-Step 1: Install the BuddyPress XML-RPC receiver plugin here: https://github.com/yuttadhammo/buddypress-xmlrpc-receiver Step 2: Activate and configure above plugin via wp-admin under Settings->BuddyPress XML-RPC Step 3: Add your website (root path, e.g. http://www.site.com/), username and password to the Preferences screen in this app, then click register.
+Step 1: Install the BuddyPress XML-RPC receiver plugin here: https://github.com/yuttadhammo/buddypress-xmlrpc-receiver Step 2: Activate and configure above plugin via wp-admin under Settings->BuddyPress XML-RPC Step 3: Add your website (root path, e.g. http://www.site.com/) and username to the Preferences screen in this app, then click register.
 Wait for the API key to show up under the API key heading.
-Step 4: Go to your BuddyPress profile settings under Remote Access and approve the BuddyPress app.
+Step 4: Go to your BuddyPress profile settings under Remote Access (should open automatically after last step) and approve the BuddyDroid app.

 Now, if you have done these steps correctly, you should be able to post status updates to your BuddyPress activity stream.
-Yay :)

 Features
 ========
 - posts updates to stream via xml-rpc
 - shows a feed of latest updates
+- allows importing plain text / links from other apps

 Technical Details
 =================